-And so, where the Havanese enjoyed many years as a beloved pet to Cuban royalty, the poodle was a favorite of European royalty.
+And so, where the Havanese dog breed enjoyed many years as a beloved pet to Cuban royalty, the poodle was a favorite of European royalty.
 When you adopt a Havapoo poppy, you are getting a dog with one of the most royal bloodlines in the world!

 What Does a Havapoo Look Like?

 Basically, you can expect your Havapoo dog to be slightly larger than your average Havanese dog.
-Havapoo dogs range dramatically in both height and weight, between 12 to 45 pounds and roughly 8 to 15 inches in height.
+Havapoo dogs range dramatically in both height and weight, between 12 to 45 pounds and roughly 8 to 15 inches tall in height.
 Those are some huge variables!
-It will depend largely whether the dog was bred using a standard poodle or a miniature poodle.
+It will depend largely on whether the dog was bred using a standard poodle or a miniature poodle.